 About M1 Finance

-Based in Chicago, M1 Finance is a pure-play robo-advisor that currently manages some $1 billion in assets for US-based individuals.
+M1 Finance is a hybrid robo-advisor based in Chicago, IL, that currently manages over $6 billion in assets for US-based individuals.

-The firm was founded in 2008 and is currently based in New York.
-Some of its most attractive features include advanced tax-loss optimization strategies and specialized portfolios provided by top-tier financial institutions like Goldman Sachs.
+Some of the most attractive features offered by Betterment include advanced tax-loss optimization strategies and specialized portfolios provided by top-tier financial institutions like Goldman Sachs.
+They also complement their robo-advisory services with human advisory and banking services.

 Read our full Betterment review to learn more.